British America: King William's War

 The Nine Years War from 1689 to 1697 was a conflict in Europe between France and an alliance of England and the Dutch Republic.
 They fought—as members of either the House of Bourbon or Habsburg—over the future successor to Spanish king Charles II, who had no children yet.
 Its North American theater, taking place simultaneously, was King William's War.
 Canadian and New England colonists fought on behalf of the French and English sides, each with different Native American allies.
 Both sides had military successes.
 The 1697 Peace of Rijswijk treaties which ended the war in Europe and North America left the Spanish succession dispute and the North American territorial disputes unsolved.

 Salem witch trials

 The Salem witch trials were a widely controversial event in Massachusetts in 1692 and 1693.
-It started in spring 1692 in Salem, Massachusetts, when three girls who claimed to be possessed by the devil accused several local women of witchcraft.
+It started in spring 1692 near Salem, Massachusetts, when three girls who claimed to be possessed by the devil accused several local women of witchcraft.
 Mass hysteria over alleged witchcraft spread throughout the colony.
 As witchcraft was illegal, a special court convened in Salem to hear the legal cases against alleged witches.
 More than 150 people were accused, and 27 of them died in relation to the trials, most of them sentenced to death by hanging.